Jadtz/Better-OVGU-Moodle/README.md

 ## Contact

-If you have any questions, feel free to open an issue or me.
+If you have any questions, feel free to open an issue or contact me.